codingwithsach/face_recognition/Documentation/Image Grayscale.md

     print("Error: Unable to load one or more images.")
 ```

-In this version, two new functions, `delete_entry` and `delete_entry_from_summary`, are added to handle the deletion of entries from the main user inputs and the summary, respectively.
+two new functions, `delete_entry` and `delete_entry_from_summary`, are added to handle the deletion of entries from the main user inputs and the summary, respectively.
 The example usage is updated to demonstrate these new functionalities.
 Adjust the `image_paths`, `csv_file`, and `summary_file` variables as needed.

-Certainly!
-Let's continue by adding a few more features.
+adding a few more features.
 We'll add the ability to navigate through the summary entries and display images associated with each summary entry.
 Additionally, we'll include an option to clear all comments in the summary.

 ```python
 import cv2